mrjumping01/Projectile-Motion-Sim/README Projectile Motion Animation.md

 1. Launch the program and provide the following input parameters:
    - `launch velocity of projectile (positive)`: The initial velocity of the projectile in meters per second (m/s).
    - `launch angle in degrees`: The launch angle of the projectile in degrees.
-   - `number of points to plot (whole number)`: The number of data points to plot in the motion graph.
    - `initial height of launch in meters`: The initial height of the projectile at launch in meters (m).

 2. The program will calculate the trajectory of the projectile assuming no friction.
 It will display the maximum height attained, time of flight, horizontal displacement, and initial velocity with its components along the x and y axes.